youzan/vant/src/form/README.md

 ### Intro

-It is used for data entry and verification, and supports input boxes, radio buttons, check boxes, file uploads and other types.
+Used for data entry and verification, and supports input boxes, radio buttons, check boxes, file uploads and other types.

 ### Install